Someone, somewhere, told bloggers to post every day.

 Most people have too much to read and will thank you for posting less often — especially if the quality of your blog posts improves as a result.

 Some of my favorite bloggers post as infrequently as once every month to six weeks.

-Every post they write is excellent, and contains helpful advice that I can apply right away.
+Every post they write is excellent, packed with powerful words and helpful writing advice that I can apply right away.
 I devour every article.

 But I only read about one in ten of the posts from people who publish daily.

 Don’t Ask, “How Often Should I Blog?”
 Instead, Do This:

 - Plan Your Posts… Wisely

 - Life is short — Make It Count

 - Grow Your Online Business by Creating Valuable Assets

 - Stroke Egos to Your Advantage